acorn-io/runtime/docs/docs/38-authoring/03-containers.md

 }
 ```

-You can also specify a `buildArgs` struct as part of the build section to pass arguments to the build.
+You can also specify a `buildArgs` object as part of the build section to pass arguments to the build.

 ```cue
 containers: {